Are Centipedes Dangerous? What Homeowners Need to Know

 Contact a healthcare provider if:

-• You develop a fever
+• You get a fever

-• You experience any allergic symptoms
+• You have any signs of an allergic reaction

-What Centipedes Tell You About Your Home
+What Centipede Sightings Tell You About Your Home

 Why Centipedes Enter Your Home

-Moisture Is the Main Attraction
+Moisture Is the Main Draw

 • Leaky pipes and faucets